Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Security/Certificate-Signing.md

 | FreeTSA | `https://freetsa.org/tsr` |
 | MeSign | `http://tsa.mesign.com` |

-If `tsaUrl` is omitted, the server default is used (DigiCert by default).
-Administrators can allow additional TSA servers and set the default in `settings.yml`:
+If you don't choose one, the server default is used (DigiCert by default).
+Administrators can allow additional TSA servers and change the default in `settings.yml`:

 ```yaml
 security: